OP-TEE/optee_docs/building/devices/rpi3.rst

     udhcpc: sending select for 10.12.1.33
     udhcpc: lease of 10.12.1.33 obtained, lease time 86400

-8. On the restart the ip will assigned automatically from dhcp.
+7. On a reboot, the IP will assigned automatically from DHCP.

 .. _`Authentication Framework`: https://github.com/ARM-software/arm-trusted-firmware/blob/master/docs/auth-framework.rst